-- Before using Blackboard for the first time, test your browser and resolve any issues indicated on the "Test Your Browser" page.
+- Before using Blackboard for the first time, test your browser and resolve any issues indicated on the "Browser Checker" page.

 - Make sure you are using one of the supported operating systems and approved web browsers for the UHV Blackboard system.
 Note that native browser's on mobile devices do not run the supported "OS" or "approved web browser" to use the UHV Blackboard system (approved use of a mobile device will vary).
 The Blackboard vendor does provide free mobile apps that can be installed on mobile devices to supplement the course experience in the Blackboard system.
 However, your mobile device running one of the Blackboard mobile apps won't allow you to do everything in the Blackboard system that your computer and laptop allow you to do.
 You will still need a computer or laptop as an instructor or student to complete coursework and specific tasks within the Blackboard LMS system.

 - Blackboard recommends installing more than one web browser and using a different web browser when an issue occurs.
 E.g., if you are using FireFox and you encounter a Blackboard issue, does the issue occur in Google Chrome?
 If not, continue using the browser where the issue does not occur.
 Mac users can install the Mac version of FireFox in addition to using the Mac Safari web browser.